clickstorm/cs_seo/Documentation/Administrator/Index.rst

    Description
          Comma separated list of the evaluators which should analyse the page.
 You can also add your own evaluators or change the sorting.

+.. _evaluation.minTitle:

+Min characters of an optimal title
+""""""""""""""""""""""""""""""""""

+.. container:: table-row

+   Property
+         minTitle
+   Data type
+         :ref:`t3tsref:data-type-integer`
+   Description
+         The recommended minimum number of characters for the meta title tag.
+Only used for evaluation.

+.. _evaluation.minDescription:

+Min characters of an optimal description
+""""""""""""""""""""""""""""""""""""""""

+.. container:: table-row

+   Property
+         minDescription
+   Data type
+         :ref:`t3tsref:data-type-integer`
+   Description
+         The recommended minimum number of characters for the meta description tag.
+Only used for evaluation.

+.. _evaluation.maxH2:

+Max number of h2 headlines in one page
+""""""""""""""""""""""""""""""""""""""

+.. container:: table-row

+   Property
+         maxH2
+   Data type
+         :ref:`t3tsref:data-type-integer`
+   Description
+         Determine how many headings h2 are allowed.
+Only used for evaluation.

 Please take also a look at the next chapter for TypoScript configurations.